hellonearthis/LM-AI-studio/README.md

 An Electron-based desktop application that uses local AI (via LM Studio) to analyze images, extract metadata, and build a searchable database of your visual content.

 > **Dad Joke Corner** 🤖
-> Why did the AI artist get kicked out of the gallery?
+> Why did the neural network become an artist?
-> Because every time someone asked about the artwork, it just kept saying "I made this up!"
+> Because it had so many *layers* to express!

 ---